senasengul8/senasengul8/README.md

 👯 Looking to collaborate on: I am interested in collaborating with individuals who have experience in full-stack development or machine learning or share an interest in the same technologies.
 Collaboration on specific projects or in certain areas would be exciting for me.

 📫 How to reach me: You can contact me through LinkedIn.
-My profile is senanursengul8.
+My profile is senanursengul.

 😄 Pronouns: I prefer the use of "she/her" pronouns.